 Another enjoyable part of an RPG is that they are very flexible.
 The games are designed to be played in many different ways.
 There's almost no wrong way to play as long as everyone is having fun.
-Some players focus on tactical play, others are more interested in social play while others are excited by new and novel situations the games present.
-All of these play styles are Geetin there is one Gijoorn.
+Some players focus on tactical play, others are more interested in social play while others are excited by new and novel situations the and the rulers the Rantaa'.
+For every twenty Geetin there is one Gijoorn.
 For every ten Gijoorn there is one Kaloord.
 For every thousand Kaloord there is one Rantaa'